Akulagok Island

 Akulagok Island is an uninhabited island in the Qikiqtaaluk Region of Nunavut, Canada.
 It belongs to the Kikastan Islands, located in the Cumberland Sound, off Baffin Island's Cumberland Peninsula.
 On its south side, Kekerten Harbour lies between Akulagok and Kekerten Island, while to the north lies Tuapait Island.
-Aupaluktok Island, Beacon Island, Kekertukdjuak Island, Miliakdjuin Island, Tesseralik Island, and Ugpitimik Island are in the vicinity.
+Aupaluktok Island, Upajjana (formerly Beacon Island), Kekertukdjuak Island, Miliakdjuin Island, Tesseralik Island, and Utaqqiurviarjuruluk (formerly Ugpitimik Island) are in the vicinity.